eugenio-santos/cloudnativemicro/draft.md

-# Our approach to microservices
+# Our approach to microservices - review

 Most people today think the ideology of splitting software into smaller pieces came from the microservices architecture, however, this is a good practice established and followed in software development and strictly followed by the engineers at xgeeks.